Do Steroid Shots Help Joint Pain or Cause Cartilage Loss?

 “The ankles and knees had mean cartilage thickness in the ranges 1.0 to 1.62 mm and 1.69 to 2.55 mm respectively, while the hips had mean cartilage thickness in the range 1.35 to 2.0 mm.”

 Based on the evidence above, getting an injection of cortisone every 3 months over 2 years equates to 8 injections.
 That would be considered a lot (as in too much) by most people in modern medicine, and certainly a naturopath.
 With 8 total injections the loss of cartilage was an average of 0.10 mm when the average knee contains 1.69 mm cartilage on average.
 That is 1/16 loss of cartilage.
-That equals 0.1 mm of wear and tear each 5 years for an average knee at an 80 year old death assuming that a person was losing cartilage at this rate.
+Hypothetically speaking, that would equal 0.1 mm of wear and tear each 5 years for an average knee at an 80 year old death assuming that a person was losing cartilage at this rate.
 And one can safely assume that cartilage loss is not occurring early in life unless some rare circumstance so this assessment is flawed in favor of losing less cartilage over time.

 While cortisone is not my choice of how to address problems, I do think it is important to put this medicine and approach into context because there are significant numbers of medical providers that really don’t understand what they are telling patients.
 And it further illustrates the beehive mind where people just parrot what they have been taught by their teachers who maybe didn’t get the correct or updated memo either.
 The reality is that for many people cortisone is the only option because this is what their insurance covers.
 And it doesn’t do anyone any good by putting out incorrect information that their joint is going to be destroyed by having 3 cortisone injections much less one.